celery/celery/docs/internals/guide.rst

     .. note::

-        Sometimes it makes sense to have a class mask as a function, and there's precedence for this in the Python standard library (e.g.
+        Sometimes it makes sense to have a class mask as a function, and there's precedence for this in the Python standard library (e.g., :class:`~contextlib.contextmanager`).
-        :class:`~contextlib.contextmanager`).
 Celery examples include
         :class:`~celery.signature`, :class:`~celery.chord`,
         ``inspect``, :class:`~kombu.utils.functional.promise` and more..